“White supremacy is a poison”: Biden urges Americans to not stay silent after Buffalo attack - NewsBreak

 President Biden concluded his speech with a message to the families affected by the attack, “from your pain, may we find purpose to live life worthy of the loved ones you lost.”

 Quoting a hymn from Psalm 91, Biden said, “And he will raise you up on eagle’s wings, bear you on the breath of dawn, make you to shine like the sun, and hold you in the palm of his hand.”
-The president added this is his wish for the country.Man killed in California church shooting called a hero
+The president added this is his wish for the country.Photos: President Biden visits Buffalo after mass shooting

 “Hold on to each other tightly, stick together.
 You’ll get through this and we’ll make Buffalo and the United States a better place to live than it is today.”